About Prop 54.

 - Latin Business Association, represents over 800,000 Latin businesses in California

 Prop.
-54 is endorsed by every major California newspaper including:
+54 was endorsed by every major California newspaper including:

 - Los Angeles Times